Call4Cloud | MMP-C | Autopilot | Device Preparation

 We immediately opened the event log to see what was happening… It looks like it doesn’t do anything?

-We made sure we also rebooted the device but after the reboot, the device was still Windows 10 Business, so manually triggering the scheduled task is doing nothing.
+We also rebooted the device, but after the reboot, it was still running Windows 10 Business, so manually triggering the scheduled task did nothing.

 Conclusion